 - Reference a Personal Experience

 You may be assigned a personal reflection or response essay.
-Suppose you are a sociology major who has completed a field experience in a drug rehab center, and you have found the opioid addiction alarming.
+Suppose you are a sociology major who has completed a field experience in a drug rehab center, and you have found opioid addiction first aid basics alarming.
 Wondering how to title your essay?
 Put your personal response in the title: “Opioid Addiction – an American Tragedy.”

 The Title Intrigues – the Essay Gets the Grade